findirfin/findirfin.dev/md/content/posts/changing styles.md

 This site is unfortunately not working right now, I put in an issue [here](https://github.com/panr/terminal-css/issues/2)

 Hopefully the site gets fixed, if not I will have to figure out how to do this manually.

+---
+## Update 12/2/24

+This tool is fixed!
+Style for site updated.